FunhouseAtelier/remix-v2-examples/README.md

 ###### 07-01-03a.
 With Vercel (COMING SOON)

-_package.json build script to migrate and generate client_
+_package.json build script to migrate and generate the Prisma Client_

 ### 08. User Auth

 #### 08-01.
 With Remix Auth

-_in progress_

 ##### 08-01-01.
 Initial Setup